Edit

 URL rewriting

-In some scenarios, the exposed URL in the backend service differs from the specified path in the Ingress rule.
+In some scenarios, the exposed URL in the backend service differs from the specified path in the ingress rule.
 Without a rewrite any request returns 404.
-This configuration is useful with path based routing where you can serve two different web applications under the same ___domain.
-You can set path expected by the service using the annotation:
+This configuration is useful with path-based routing where you can serve two different web applications under the same ___domain.
+You can set path expected by the service using the following annotation:

 Here's an example ingress configuration using this annotation: